Alimadcorp/HtmlGames/README.md

 1. Sign Up for TheCloudService™

 ### Sign Up for TheCloudService™
 This game is a submission to r/badUIBattles and a project for the HackClub Midnight program.
 Basically there's a bunch of stupid questions and UI decisions that is meant to liek drive the user crazy.
 Also the signup form is impossible to complete, hence login is not allowed.
-The app is sure that no account exists already.
+The app makes sure that no account exists.

 Files:
 - index.html: Contains main app